aarongodin/jsonschema/README.md

 ### Core Types

-All JSON Schema types _are_ supported:
+All JSON Schema types _are_ supported!

 * `string`
 * `number` and `integer`